 Water softeners solve the problem of hard water by a process called ion exchange.
-Ion exchange simply exchanges the hard water molecules for safe sodium molecules as the water passes through special softener.
+Ion exchange simply exchanges the hard water molecules for safe sodium molecules as the water passes through a special softener.
 The level of sodium added to the water is so small that it cannot be tasted and is only detectable with specialized equipment.
 Once the water softener ions get saturated with hard water molecules (calcium and magnesium) the water softener flushes itself out with a brine (salt) solution and is recharged and ready to treat up to several thousand gallons of water before needing to regenerate again.
 This flushing process will discharge the leftover salty water along with the hard water minerals down the drain.
 This makes the whole process very easy for a homeowner.
 There are no filter changes.
 The homeowner simply has to add salt to a brine tank a few times a year.

 Septic tanks act as holding tanks.
 As the raw sewage from your home enters the tank it slows down.
 The solids will sink to the bottom and grease will float to the top.
-The tank is sized so that the sewage will stay in the tank long enough so natural bacteria breaks it all down into liquid.
-If you significantly increase the amount of liquid going into the tank then the sewage will pass through it more quickly and you run the risking of passing solids and grease into the leach field.
+The tank is sized so that the sewage will stay in the tank long enough so natural bacteria break it all down into the liquid.
+If you significantly increase the amount of liquid going into the tank then the sewage will pass through it more quickly and you run the risk of passing solids and grease into the leach field.
 This can lead to costly repairs.

 The discharge of water down the drain when a softener regenerates is a very controversial issue as to whether it is safe for your septic system.
 The answer is yes and no. It depends on the type of softener being used.

 Many people have been told that water softeners are simply bad for a septic system.
 This is absolutely true if you have a water softener that operates on a timer.
 Timed water softeners are set to regenerate after a set amount of time whether the tank has reached its capacity or not.
 This is extremely inefficient and puts an excess of sodium and liquid into a septic system that may not be able to handle it.